Grizzlies' Brooks suspended one game for flagrant on Payton - KESQ

 The league announced the penalty Thursday, so Brooks must sit out Saturday’s Game 3 with the series shifting to Chase Center in San Francisco tied at one game apiece.

-“It’s disappointing.
-It’s an unfortunate circumstance.
-Obviously, we’re going to honor the league’s decision, but you know it’s a tough play,” Grizzlies coach Taylor Jenkins said Thursday in Memphis.
-“We obviously wish Gary Payton a speedy and healthy recovery.
-You don’t want to see anybody get hurt.
-It’s very unfortunate what happened there.”

-The Warriors said Thursday that journeyman Payton also sustained ligament and muscle damage on the play that Kerr said “broke the code” of NBA conduct.
+The Warriors said Thursday that journeyman Payton also sustained ligament and muscle damage on the play that coach Steve Kerr called “dirty” and said “broke the code” of NBA conduct.
 Payton underwent an MRI exam in the Bay Area on Wednesday and will be re-evaluated again in two weeks.

 The NBA also announced Thursday that Warriors forward Draymond Green was fined $25,000 for directing an obscene gesture at the Grizzlies fans.
 He flipped them off with both hands while going to the locker room to be examined for an injury in the first quarter of Golden State’s 106-101 loss Tuesday.